oklas/react-through/docs/basics/ManyAgents.md

 ## Bearing key and prop

-The `createAgent` which create agent component receive a through area as first param.
+The `createAgent` function create agent component.
+It receive a through area name as first param.
 The second param may be name of bearing prop or beraing key builder function.

 When agent is created with a name of bering prop at second param the uniquie value of agent will be taken from that prop: